Try to take a lemon and make an apple.

 Let’s look at this more critically.

-The designer and Jane wanted to really press the idea of duality:
+The initial designer who did this for Jane wanted to impress the idea of duality:

 - The horns and the halo.